Documentation

 2.3.1.
 Overview¶

-The included default configuration requires the creation of a system account, usually named sftpplus, under which the SFTPPlus process is executed.
 This is a special type of OS user also known as a service account.

 This dedicated OS user should not be used in any other way, doesn't require a password to be set for it, and should not be available through SFTPPlus services even if authenticating operating system users is enabled.

 To have SFTPPlus started at boot, you can use one of the included unit, init, or service files.
-These service initialization files have been tested on all supported distributions, but they should work on other systems as well.
+These service initialization files have been tested on supported distributions, but they should work on other systems as well.

-All steps beyond unpacking the archive can be handled by the shell script
+All steps beyond unpacking the archive can be handled by the shell script found at bin/install.sh in the hierarchy of SFTPPlus files.

-2.3.2.
+2.3.3.1.
 Unpacking the archive¶

 After downloading the compressed archive, you can extract its files using the following command: